SargeyWargey/Homoothya/Story/Drafts/Chapter_19.md

 The scout backhanded me across the face.
 The world exploded in stars and pain.
 When my vision cleared, he had the knife out again.

-One of the scouts gestured at me—hands tracing a path, then pointing at his chest, then at me.
+One of the scouts gestured at me, hands tracing a path, then pointing at his chest, then at me.
 Show us.
 Path.
 Then safe.
 Live.

 I understood through their gestures.
 They were going to make me betray my family twice.
 Once with my words.
 Now with my feet.